SanthoshRaju91/fullstack-lookup/README.md

 }
 ```

 More neat right.
-I couldn't feel more happier than this, asyn await landing with ES6 (Make no mistake, it is still async code with Promise, but a more cleaner API to write async code)
+I couldn't feel more happier than this, async await landing with ES6 (Make no mistake, it is still async code with Promise, but a more cleaner API to write async code)

 Now, with these quick tips and brief about the backend scaffolding, I would not like to continue with the client side, because we have many options to do so.